stackitcloud/terraform-provider-stackit/docs/resources/network_interface.md

 subcategory: ""
 description: |-
   Network interface resource schema.
 Must have a region specified in the provider configuration.
+  ~> This resource is in beta and may be subject to breaking changes in the future.
+Use with caution.
+See our guide https://registry.terraform.io/providers/stackitcloud/stackit/latest/docs/guides/opting_into_beta_resources for how to opt-in to use beta resources.
 ---

 # stackit_network_interface (Resource)

 Network interface resource schema.
 Must have a `region` specified in the provider configuration.

+~> This resource is in beta and may be subject to breaking changes in the future.
+Use with caution.
+See our [guide](https://registry.terraform.io/providers/stackitcloud/stackit/latest/docs/guides/opting_into_beta_resources) for how to opt-in to use beta resources.

 ## Example Usage